geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 --------------------------------------

 In real life, we do not know the underground configuration.
-We only see the data and we are trying to model the underground based from them.
-There are several set of parameters that can fit perfectly the data.
-Even in the simple case presented here, where we know it is a sphere, and whose response can be calculated analytically, we can find several configuration that can produce the same data along the same profile.
+We only see the data and we are trying to model the underground based on it.
+There are several sets of parameters that can fit perfectly the data.
+Even in the simple case presented here, where we know that the object is a sphere, whose response can be calculated analytically, we find several configurations that can produce the same data along the same profile.

 Here is an example of two spheres generating the response along the chosen profile.
-The only parameters that have changed are the radius and the conductivity of the sphere:
+The only parameters that have changed are the radius and the conductivity of the sphere.

 .. plot::